LautrecSec/Tryhackme/tshark.md

 TRYHACKME TSHARK
-May 5, 2021 rapsca11ion Forensics, THM Leave a comment
-Today’s post is a walkthrough of the TShark walkthrough on TryHackMe.

 Before jumping in, a quick note: TShark is a tool that helps you perform network analysis, packet captures, etc., which is usually done through Wireshark.
 Due to this, if you are unfamiliar with Wireshark, do the Wireshark room first before proceeding to this room.